Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 snippet:ClientChannelBuilder

-If you are generating a static proxy, using the Visual Studio "Add Service Reference" feature, you wont need to use `ClientChannelBuilder`.
+If generating a static proxy, using the Visual Studio "Add Service Reference" feature, no `ClientChannelBuilder` is required.

 ## Receiving Endpoint Configuration